Airkek/osu-replay-viewer-continued/readme.md

 - OpenGL ES 3.0 compatible device
 - FFmpeg installed

-This replay viewer is not guranteed to works on platforms other than Windows, but at least it's managed to works on Linux previously.
-If you have any problem related to Linux platform, please create a new issue.
+This replay viewer is not guranteed to works on platforms other than Windows and Linux.
+Recording on non-x86 processors (arm/risc-v) is broken because Harmony does not support these architectures.

 ## Installing FFmpeg
 1. Grab FFmpeg binaries [here](https://www.ffmpeg.org/download.html)